yinndlovu/flags-quiz/README.md

-This is a Node.js back end for a flags quiz game utilizing socket.io

-Uses the [Flags API](https://flagsapi.com/) for the flags
+This is a Node.js back end for a flags quiz game utilizing socket.io.
+Uses the [Flags API](https://flagsapi.com/) for the flag images which returns them in .png

 The country list data is gathered from [IBAN](https://www.iban.com/country-codes)

+Example for API usage can be found on my client [repository](https://github.com/yinndlovu/flags-quiz-client)